supriyakosalge/loadurl-project/api/README.md

 Load URL API scrapes the given URL page and returns back all the images along with total word count and the list of top 10 words with their occurence in the page.

 # Stop word
+For the convinience, API filters out all such words which lenghth is less than four.
+Ideally better stop word logic could have been placed.

 ## Tools and Technologies used